FieldRobotEvent/competition_environment/doc/use_gpu_in_docker.md

 ./start_simulation.sh
 ```

 The bash script inside this folder is setting up `XAuthority` to be able to launch screens from the Docker in your computer and afterwards starts the simulation by `docker-compose up`.
-You can stop the simulation by pressing `ctrl+c` and stop the container by running `docker-compose down` in the terminal.
+You can stop the simulation by pressing `Ctrl+c` and stop the container by running `docker-compose down` in the terminal.

 ## Use CUDA within your robot container